jw120/toy-rxjs/README.md

 ## TODO

-* use other rxjs tests? different directory?
+* tests for from
+* add let

 * Add a hot observable

 * why does fromPromise do nothing for the simple sync cases?
-* support thisArg in map?
+* support thisArg in map and filter?

 Tests